2026 Lord Speaker election

-An election for Lord Speaker, the presiding office of the House of Lords, will be held from 6 to 8 January 2026.
+An election for Lord Speaker, the presiding office of the House of Lords, was held from 6 to 8 January 2026.
 On 15 October 2025, the incumbent, Lord McFall of Alcluith, resigned from the office with effect from 2 February 2026.

 Election procedure and timetable

-Members of the House of Lords who wish to stand for election are required to have a proposer and a seconder.
-All members who have taken the oath in the current parliament by 27 November 2025 and are not on leave of absence, disqualified or suspended from the House are eligible to stand.
-The alternative vote system will be used in the election and all members who have taken the oath in the current parliament by 18 December 2025 and are not on leave of absence, disqualified, suspended or temporarily excluded from the House are eligible to vote.
-The election will be held by postal and electronic voting.
+Members of the House of Lords who wished to stand for election were required to have a proposer and a seconder.
+All members who had taken the oath in the current parliament by 27 November 2025 and were not on leave of absence, disqualified or suspended from the House were eligible to stand.
+All members who had taken the oath in the current parliament by 18 December 2025 and were not on leave of absence, disqualified, suspended or temporarily excluded from the House were eligible to vote.
+The election was held by postal and electronic voting.